depwine/final-proj-webDev2023-Fridge/ReadMe.md

 o	Login/logout button (whichever is contextually correct)

 -	Home page:
-o	see trending ingredients / finished meals
+see trending ingredients / finished meals

 -	Profile page:
-o	Save favourite recipes, save favourite ingredients o	Accessed through a top-right profile pic / username on all pages
+Save favourite recipes, save favourite ingredients Accessed through a top-right profile pic / username on all pages

--	A “Feed Me” page (core function of site) o	Through dropdown with autocomplete, select an ingredient 	Add quantity (ex, 500g ground beef) o	Response 1 : Receive a list of all possible recipes that contain (ex, 500g ground beef) but require additional ingredients o	+ADD Button : add additional ingredient(s) and quantity(ies) --  (ex, 100g diced onion) o	Suggestion Message: “Add 2-3 more ingredients” (possibly suggest the ingredients with recipe previews) o	Once user can satisfy all criteria for at least 1 full recipe, display a preview image, name, thumbnail, etc
+-	A “Feed Me” page (core function of site)
+Through dropdown with autocomplete, select an ingredient 	Add quantity (ex, 500g ground beef)
+Response 1 : Receive a list of all possible recipes that contain (ex, 500g ground beef) but require additional ingredients +ADD Button : add additional ingredient(s) and quantity(ies) --  (ex, 100g diced onion) Suggestion Message: “Add 2-3 more ingredients” (possibly suggest the ingredients with recipe previews) Once user can satisfy all criteria for at least 1 full recipe, display a preview image, name, thumbnail, etc

 APIs & Packages Used